At The Bridge, we practice what we call Inter-Generational Worship. We “practice” it because we are new at this, and we’re figuring it out as we go!

 Inter-generational worship is our term for intentionally worshiping together with all ages.
 That’s right: you will not hear a call for kids to go to Children’s Church during our service (we don’t have Children’s Church), but you will hear plenty of chatter and/or crying babies.
 Possibly also crying adults, depending on how their week went.

 Some people ask why we would choose to worship this way.
-They may say that kids are distracting, and that they find worship boring anyway, and that they don’t understand it all.
+They may say that kids are distracting, and that kids find worship boring anyway, and that kids don’t understand it all.
 Here are our answers to those objections:

 - Yes, kids are distracting in worship.
 They are also distracting at dinner, and before bed, and basically any time we adults are trying to do anything.
 But that doesn’t mean we just lock them out of sight and forget about them.
 Kids are distracting, period.
 But we believe that it is worth the distraction to have kids in worship (see below).